suman0013/namhatta_backend/REPLIT_IMPORT_GUIDE.md

 ### Step 3: Access the Application
 1. Open the application URL in your browser
-2. Login with any of the demo credentials above
+2. Login with provided demo credentials (contact administrator)
 3. All features are immediately available

 ## What's Included